virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 | ![section.png](./assets/fundamentals-1/screens/module-section.png ':size=autox600') | ![form.png](./assets/fundamentals-1/screens/module-form.png ':size=autox600') | ![contact.png](./assets/fundamentals-1/screens/module-contact.png ':size=150') | ![teasers.png](./assets/fundamentals-1/screens/module-teasers.png ':size=autox600') |

 ### Questions
-- What are semantic elements in HTML5?
-- When do you use which semantic element?
-- Why is the correct hierarchy of headlines important?
-- Should you use multiple h1 headlines in one HTML document?
-- How do you include webfonts?
-- Which webfont formats could be used?
-Why are there different formats?
-- How can you provide different font weights and different font styles for a webfont?
-- How are CSS stylesheets embedded?
-- What is the purpose of normalize.css?
-- What's the effect of specifity of CSS selectors?
-- What has to be considered when declaring CSS selectors?
-- What does !important do and why shouldn't you use it?
-- What are vendor-prefixes and which ones do exist?
-- What are pseudo elements?
-What is their purpose?
-- What are shorthand properties?
-Which ones do exist?
-- When do you use img tags and when CSS background images?
-- What are the different position properties and what's their effect on surrounding elements?
-- What is z-index and what's the effect?
-- How can you place two block elements side by side?
-- What is CSS box-model?
-- What is CSS flex-box?
-When do you use it?

 <questions-component>
   <question-component>What are semantic elements in HTML5?
 Name at least 5</question-component>
   <answer-component>Each element in HTML has a special usecase you use it for.
 In HTML version 5 there were multiple semantic elements added which replace workarounds the web came up with.
 Some examples could be: